rustsbi/rustsbi/README.md

 - Bundled with a test framework for SBI implementations
 - Supports QEMU emulator (priv. spec v1.11)
 - Backward compatible to Kendryte K210 with spec v1.9, MMU and S-Mode

-## Components

-The RustSBI project contains three parts: the RustSBI library `rustsbi`, reference implementation in `platform`, and a simple operating system kernel to test SBI implementations in `test-kernel`.

-The test kernel is used to test SBI functions.
-Boot this kernel using your platform, it will call all SBI calls and run instructions to test if underlying SBI environment is okay. if this kernel reports 'SUCCESS' and exits normally, it means that your SBI implementation is correct.

 ## Frequently asked questions